website

 Frequently Asked Questions (FAQ)

-Q: What are tennis elbow and golfer's elbow, really?
+Q: What is the difference between tennis elbow and golfer's elbow?

-A: They are common names for overuse injuries to the tendons that connect your forearm muscles to your elbow.
-Tennis elbow (lateral epicondylitis) affects the outside of the elbow, while golfer's elbow (medial epicondylitis) affects the inside.
-Despite the names, they can be caused by any repetitive gripping activity, from weightlifting to gardening.
+A: Both are overuse injuries of the forearm tendons where they attach to the elbow.
+Tennis elbow (lateral epicondylitis) causes pain on the outside of the elbow, while golfer's elbow (medial epicondylitis) causes pain on the inside.
+Both can be caused by any repetitive gripping activity, not just sports.

 Your Next Move: Think Beyond the Elbow